8 Nov 2018, Glasgow Royal Concert Hall, 9.00am – 5:00pm

 Meridian supports the development of intelligent mobility primarily through projects and testbeds by facilitating partnerships across sectors and around the world enabled through access to funding.
 Its aim is to create a world class, highly competitive CAV testing and development ecosystem in the UK.

-Michael is Head of Strategy at Meridian Mobility.
+Michael is Head of Strategy at Meridian.
 He is on secondment from the UK Government’s Centre for Connected and Autonomous Vehicles (CCAV), of which he was a founding member in 2015.

 Prior to CCAV, Michael was Head of Horizon Scanning in the Government’s Horizon Scanning Programme, establishing a cross-Government Emerging Technologies Community of Interest reporting to the Cabinet Secretary’s Advisory Group.